crate/crate/docs/general/ddl/storage.rst

 Beside of storing the row data as-is (and indexing each value by default), each value term is stored into a `Column Store`_ by default.
-The usage of a `Column Store`_ is greatly improving global aggregations and groupings and enables ordering possiblity as the data for one column is packed at one place.
+The usage of a `Column Store`_ is greatly improving global aggregations and groupings and enables ordering possibility as the data for one column is packed at one place.
 Using the `Column Store`_ limits the values of :ref:`type-text` columns to a maximal length of 32766 bytes.

 Turning off the `Column Store`_ in conjunction of :ref:`turning off indexing